 Let’s be honest, people are going to be in a rush on Cyber Monday.
 And a cluttered, busy website with hidden tabs is not going to garner sales – it will only deter customers.
 Here are a few tips to improve your site:

-- Browse through your web pages and get rid of all outdated/obsolete information.
+- Browse through web pages and remove/update all outdated/obsolete information.